phoenixframework/phoenix_site/posts/blog--phoenix-1-4-0-released.markdown

 $ mix archive.install hex phx_new 1.4.0
 ```

+The new generators now default to Ecto 3.0, which should be an easy upgrade for existing applications.
+Ecto 3.0 is packed with new features and improvements, which you can read more about in the [Ecto 3.0 sneak peek post](http://blog.plataformatec.com.br/2018/10/a-sneak-peek-at-ecto-3-0-performance-migrations-and-more/).

 The new generators also use [Milligram](https://milligram.io) in favor of Bootstrap to support classless markup generation.
 The result is nice looking defaults that allow generated markup to be much more easily customized to your individual CSS requirements.

 **Note**: Existing Phoenix applications will continue to work on Elixir 1.4, but the new `phx.new` archive requires Elixir 1.5+.